jaredhocutt/openshift4-deploy/README.md

 pull_secret: ''
 ```

-**Step 5**

-Log into the AWS console and create a public Route53 hosted zone for your
-cluster.
+**Step 5 - Create your DNS records (Public Zone and NS record)**

-> If you are running in **AWS GovCloud**, you do not need to create a public
+> If you are running in **AWS GovCloud**, you can't create a public
-> zone as public zones are not yet supported.
+> zone because public zones are not supported yet.
 The automation will create a
 > private zone for you.
+Proceed to the next step.

+Log into the AWS console and create a public Route53 Hosted Zone for your
+cluster.

 The name **MUST** match the format `{{ cluster_name }}.{{ base_domain }}` using
 the values you specified for those in your variable file.
 For example, if `cluster_name` is `ocp4` and `base_domain` is
 `cloud.example.com`, then your hosted zone should be `ocp4.cloud.example.com`.

 After you create your hosted zone, you should see something similar to: